-Make sure each kiddo has their own picnic basket by sort all their food into one picnic box.
-We love the rice krispie popsicle that won’t melt under the sun.
-Fill your box with sammies, chips, celery and dip (or with carrots and popcorn chicken, like Lifeflix did), wrap it up with twine and include a picnic napkin!
-Check out the beautiful napkin toppers here.
+Make sure each kiddo has their own picnic basket by sorting all their food into one picnic box.
+Fill your box with sammies, chips, celery, and dip, wrap it up with twine and include a picnic napkin!

 Sweeten your lemonade with honey rather than sugar for bonus health points.
 We love how Picnic for Pixies, a South African party planner, had their party buzzing with extra excitement.
-Just look at how awesome that hive shaped dispenser is!
-You can get one for $13.99 at World Market.
+Just look at how awesome that hive-shaped dispenser is!
+Check out our favorite lemonade recipes here.

 What’s a picnic without games and fun?
-Whether you’ve planned for a relaxing party on the lawn or a day packed with excitement and fun, these inventive games are perfect entertainment for the kids.
+Whether you’ve planned for a relaxing party on the lawn or a day packed with excitement and fun, these easy backyard games are perfect entertainment for the kids.